Connect with others who understand.

 18. Vaginal Dryness After Menopause: How To Treat It? — Mayo Clinic

-19. Energy-Based Treatments and Vaginal Rejuvenation — Cleveland Clinic
+19. Vaginal Rejuvenation — Cleveland Clinic

 20. Menopause — Endocrine Society

-21. Stress Management — Mayo Clinic
+21. Stress Relievers: Tips To Tame Stress — Mayo Clinic

 23. Bowel Changes — Cancer Council NSW